 The Department of Languages, Literatures, and Linguistics (LLL) offers studies in foreign languages, linguistics, and TESL, and language teaching.
 Our graduates use their language skills both professionally and, in the classroom, and many have chosen to pair an LLL major or minor with another degree program.

-We have dedicated language programs in Spanish, French, German, Japanese, Latin, and Linguistics, and are currently offering courses in Arabic and Persian.
+We have dedicated language programs in Spanish, French, Japanese, Latin, and Linguistics.

 INCOMING STUDENTS: Did you take a foreign language in high school or at another college prior to enrolling at ISU?
 Click here to find out how you can gain credits for your previous coursework and/or get placed into higher-level foreign language courses!